malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The learning processes within the rational system may be very complex.
 While for any given problem domain the models that it operates against are likely very high-level and efficient, and thus require only a few neurons, the brain mass required to operate such an elaborate and adaptive system is likely very large. ......_todo: details of suggested parts of brain involved and percentage of brain neuronal mass_...
 Correspondingly, while in a well developed brain the training required for any given problem domain may be small, the training required to reach a point where the rational system is effective may require a very long time due its overall complexity.
 In early infancy, the rational system is likely extremely chaotic.
 I expect that developmental processes attenuate the rational system during the infant period of a baby's life.

-In that way, the rational system may be "held to account" by i) the innate system which prevents the rational system from sending the individual outside of a safe operating range, ii) developmental processes that only let the rational system take control once it is ready to do so, and iii) the habitual system that actually carries out most actions and which is itself constrained by innate feedback mechanisms.
+In that way, the rational system may be "held to account" by i) the innate system, which prevents the rational system from sending the individual outside of a safe operating range, ii) developmental processes, that only let the rational system take control once it is ready to do so, and iii) the habitual system, that actually carries out most actions and which is itself constrained by innate feedback mechanisms.

 Daniel Kahneman describes thought as being either rapid with immediate conclusion without deliberation (_System I thinking_) or deliberative (_System II thinking_) [citation].
 I suspect that habitual and rational control coincide very closely with System I and System II thinking, respectively, if not exactly coincident.
 Where any ambiguity may arise is in the underlying mechanisms of habitual and rational control.
 For example, the learned strategies that I mention as part of rational control could be described as learned habits of thought.

 ## Habitual and Rational Meta-management
-What kinds of processes are meta-management made from?
-Suppose the brain was divided discretely into a habitual region and a rational region, which regions are required for meta-management?

-**Habitual processes:**
-- The concept of a state-space trajectory planner was proposed earlier.
-This applies to both standard control (eg: of body state) and meta-management (ie: of CP state).
-Largely this can be seen as repeatable strategies for solving problems in different domains, rather than the direct generation of the solutions themselves.
-As such, the planner is relatively stable and needs only learn slowly.
-Habitual processes are sufficient.
-This has the advantage that learned strategies are executed efficiently.
-Habitual processes also tend to be inherently convergent.

-**Rational processes:**
-- Meta-management requires domain knowledge to understand even simple things like whether the current thought process is productive.
-That domain knowledge is largely contained within the rational system.
-- Rational processes enable more advanced modelling of one's own mental abilities, plus comparison to others.
-This motives the individual to improve one's own mental strategies, and thus acts as a powerful learning driver.
-- The modeling capabilities of rational processes are required in order to be able to relate external environment events (eg: going to school) to how they can improve one's own mental abilities.
-- The few-shot capabilities of the rational processes enable monitoring of newly attempted mental strategies within standard control processes.
-That is further achieved through access to the same domain knowledge and modelling as used within standard control processes.

-The complexity of the rational processes suggests that a large neuronal mass must be required for it to operate.
-The overlap of domain knowledge required by by both standard control and meta-management processes suggests that they must share access to the same repository system.
-All up, it seems unlikely that meta-management could evolve in animals as an independent process.
-The extra neuronal mass required for meta-management to employ its own independent rational system is too energy inefficient to be evolutionarily likely.
-The complexity of sharing a domain knowledge repository between two independent target systems also seems unlikely.
-Rather, meta-management must be a fully integrated / inline process with standard control processes.
+points:
+* domain knowledge, complex, lots of neural mass
+* domain knowledge at time of meta-management same as domain knowledge in effect within CP at that time, so if there is any mechanism that "loads" domain knowledge in order to hold it is context during execution, then that same domain knowledge may be at play in both systems.
+* conclusion: meta-management feedback loop
+* what exactly does it incorporate?
+    - ......have I repeated that already?

 ## Convergence of Meta-Management